OathPros/COMP3/source/index.rst

 .. image:: img/hig.svg

-GNOME Human Interface Guidelines
+YorkU Human Interface Guidelines
 ================================

-The GNOME Human Interface Guidelines are the primary source of design documentation for those creating software with the GNOME development platform.
-They are primarily intended for app designers and developers, but are relevant to anyone wanting to familiarize themselves with GNOME UX.
+The YorkU Human Interface Guidelines are a York University-themed adaptation of GNOME's design documentation.
+They provide guidance for designers and developers building interfaces aligned with York University's brand and accessibility expectations.

 Platform Definition
 -------------------

-The HIG is intended to be used in conjunction with recent versions of the GNOME platform, in particular GTK 4 and Libadwaita.
+This adaptation is intended to be used with modern GNOME technologies, including GTK 4 and Libadwaita, while applying York University visual and content standards where appropriate.

 Content Overview
 ----------------